Rules for personal mobility devices

 • Bicycle paths — 25km/h maximum (unless signed otherwise)

-Images from left to right: Pedestrians on a footpath, A shared path with pedestrian and bike rider signs painted on the ground, Shared path with cyclist, Shared path with bike riders riding, Separated bike path and pedestrian path, A separated path for bike riders and pedestrians by the river, Separated path, Bike path
+Images from left to right: Pedestrians on a footpath, A shared path with pedestrian and bike rider signs painted on the ground, Shared path with a bike rider, Shared path with bike riders riding, Separated bicycle path and pedestrian path, A separated path for bike riders and pedestrians by the river, Separated path, bicycle path

 Roads